jjunior84/airflow_series/01_setting_up/README.md

 </span>

 #### pools.json
-It is the same concept of variables but for pools, create or update pools that are used to limit the usage of resource of the Airflow, it means that the our task related with an specific pool will be managed accordingly with the capacity indicates in slots
+It is the same concept of variables but for pools, create or update pools that are used to limit the usage of resource of the Airflow, it means that our task-related with a specific pool will be managed accordingly with the capacity indicates in slots.

 <span style="font-size:0.7em;">